upgradepath/wordpress-integration/readme.txt

 == Description ==

 To use this plugin you will first need an UpgradePath account.
-UpgradePath is a platform that helps developers and sysadmins with managing the versions of software.
+UpgradePath is a platform that helps developers and sysadmins with software version management.

 == Installation ==